pydemic/mundi/README.rst

 Mundi
 =====

-Mundi is a simple package that provides information about countries and sub-regions with a convenient set of classes and Pandas integration.
+Mundi is a simple package that provides information about countries and sub-regions and has a convenient Pandas integration.
 It uses information provided by the popular pycountry package and supplement it with several other data sources using plugins.

 Warning!
 ========

-Mundi is still in an early stage of development and thus is changing very quickly.
+Mundi is still in an early stage of development and thus changes somewhat quickly.
 New users should expect some risks in terms of API changes and general breakage.
 We suggest that if you want to take that risk, install it from git and keep in touch with the developers (and better yet, contribute to the project).